Women’s Futsal EURO preliminary round: Belgium, Slovakia through

 Article body

-The second edition of the UEFA Women’s Futsal EURO has begun with Belgium and Slovakia winning the first two preliminary round groups, the other being played from Monday (all postponed from the original dates in May 2020).
+The second edition of the UEFA Women’s Futsal EURO has begun with Belgium and Slovakia winning the first two preliminary round groups, the other currently being played (all postponed from the original dates in May 2020).

 - Results/fixtures